babel/website/docs/usage.md

    npm install --save @babel/polyfill
    ```

-2. Creating a config file named `babel.config.json` in the root of your project with this content:
+2. Creating a config file named `babel.config.json` (requires `v7.8.0` and above) in the root of your project with this content:

    ```json
    {